aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `functionName`

-Name of Function App for Batch document processing
+Name of Function App for Batch document processing.

 - Required: No
 - Type: string